 Easy Phone Sales Tip #9: Always close for the next step.

 This is one of those easy phone sales tips that’s backed up by tons of data.
 Gong.io, an intelligence conversion platform that uses AI to analyze sales conversations, compares conversations that really work against those that don’t.

 What they’ve found is that in the most effective sales conversations, salespeople spend significantly more time discussing next steps.

 This is the first time we’ve ever had specific data telling us that focusing on next steps is so important.
-This means never closing out a call with a vague, “Oh, you know, how about I call you back in a week?”
+This means never closing out a phone sales call with a vague, “Oh, you know, how about I call you back in a week?”

 Instead, say, “Do you have your calendar out?
 Let’s schedule a next step to make sure that we avoid that back-and-forth, and we get each other on a call where we can review what we discussed today.”

 Always close for that next step.
 In an initial prospecting call, what you’re closing for is typically that next scheduled meeting, whether it’s face-to-face or via WebEx or phone.